BruceEckel/functional_error_handling/Functional Error Handling.md

 # Error Handling

-Error reporting and handling is a significant impediment to composability.
+Error reporting and handling has been a significant impediment to composability.
 ## History

 Original programs were small (by present-day standards), written in assembly language (machine code quickly became too unwieldy), and tightly coupled to the underlying hardware.
 If something went wrong, the only way to report it was to change the output on a wire, to turn on a light or a buzzer.
 If you had one, you put a message on the console—this might as simple as a dot-matrix display.
 Such an error message probably wasn’t friendly to the end-user of the system and usually required a tech support call to the manufacturer.